United Kingdom enterprise law: General enterprise law

 While the 20th century had seen swings from nationalisation and re-privatisation, a general law of enterprise developed where private ownership and markets were generally thought to work by themselves.
 On top of ordinary principles of commercial law, based on contract, property, tort, and trusts, four main fields of law settled the rights and duties of enterprise stakeholders.
 First, UK company law determines the constitution, governance and finance of major corporations.
 Much of the Companies Act 2006 concerns the duties of company directors, and the rights of members, who are usually registered as holding share capital.
 Equity investment mostly derives from people saving for retirement in mutual funds, life insurance and pensions.
 Second, UK labour law structures the rights of employees and their representative unions against the management of an enterprise.
 Employees are entitled to a minimum floor of rights, and to rights of voice through collective bargaining or occasionally votes at work in their enterprise.
 Third, competition law, which is closely coordinated with EU law aims to protect consumers' and the public interest in choice in markets, particularly where enterprise is privately owned.
-Fourth, UK insolvency law determines the relative rights of creditors when an enterprise can no longer pay its debts when they fall due.
+Fourth, United Kingdom insolvency law determines the relative rights of creditors when an enterprise can no longer pay its debts when they fall due.
 All enterprises are subject to general duties under UK environmental law and criminal law.